ritesh/blog-source/content/til.md

     # Verify the response
     assert response == "Hello World"

 This is from the docs, but it took me a while to figure out that `FunctionName` above needs to refer to the _logical_ name of your Lambda function in the CloudFormation template.

-Note that the first run will be slow as SAM will fetch the container for your function runtime, subsequent runs should be quicker (adjust `read_timeout`accordingly).
+The first run will be slow as SAM will fetch the container for your function runtime, subsequent runs should be quicker (adjust `read_timeout`accordingly).

+If you're a security nerd, the bits above that say `use_ssl=False` and `verify=False` should give you pause.
+In this instance, you're connecting to a service locally and not reaching out to the internet, so you're OK.